nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 .. table-from-sample-yaml::

-For remote testing scenarios, you also need the following:

-* To commission the light bulb device and :ref:`control it remotely <matter_light_bulb_network_mode>` through a Thread network: a Matter controller device :ref:`configured on PC or mobile <ug_matter_configuring>` (which requires additional hardware depending on which setup you choose).
+If you want to commission the light bulb device and :ref:`control it remotely <matter_light_bulb_network_mode>` through a Thread network, you also need a Matter controller device :ref:`configured on PC or mobile <ug_matter_configuring>`.
-* To use the :ref:`test mode <matter_light_bulb_sample_test_mode>` and control the light bulb using light switch: the :ref:`Matter light switch <matter_light_switch_sample>` sample programmed to another supported development kit.
+This requires additional hardware depending on the setup you choose.

 .. note::
     |matter_gn_required_note|